katsupatree/Withhelp/README.md

 #Notes
 Important that you enter into the right directory before "git init".
 When you git pull on a repo it will deposit everything into the initiated file that your in.

+This is the 3rd comp I have worked on with vaired success.